 The company also markets directly to consumers in the US through direct advertising, including television, print, and digital ads, as well as in-store promotions.
 It sells its consumer health care products through distributors, pharmacies, retail chains, grocery stores, convenience stores, and other channels.

-Pfizer has seen continuous revenue decline since 2011 and 2014 was no exception.
-Revenue dropped 4% to $49.6 billiondue to the expiration of the co-promotion agreement for Enbrel in the US and Canada.
-It also lost exclusivity for Detrol LA, Celebrex, and Geodon in the US, Viagra in Europe, and Aricept and Lyrica in Canada.
-Meanwhile, sales of Lipitor continued to slip, and several other products experienced declines.
+Pfizer has seen a slow revenue decline since 2011 and 2015 was no exception.
+That year revenue dropped 2% to $48.8 billion due to the expiration of the co-promotion agreement for Spiriva.
+It also lost exclusivity for Celebrex, Rapamune, BeneFIX, and Zyvox in the US and Lyrica in Europe.
+Meanwhile, sales of Lipitor and Norvasc continued to slip, and several other products experienced declines.
+Those declines were partially offset by growing sales of Prevnar 13, Ibrance, Eliquis, Lyrica, Xeljanz, Viagra (GIP), and Nexium 24HR, particularly in the US.

 Though it continues to grow through R&D efforts and acquisitions, Pfizer has been conducting extensive cost-cutting programs in recent years to counteract losses from patent expiration.
-It has also been selling non-core assets (such as its Zoetis animal health business in 2013).
+It has also been selling non-core assets.

 Over the past few years Pfizer has been streamlining operations at its research facilities with the overall goal of reducing its adjusted R&D spend to between $6.5 billion and $7 billion.
-(However, in 2014 R&D expenses topped the $8 billion mark, largely due to an arrangement with Merck to develop potential cancer treatments.)
+(However, in 2014 R&D expenses topped the $8 billion mark, largely due to an arrangement with Merck to develop potential cancer treatments; those expenses dropped back down in 2015.)
 As part of this strategy, the company is focusing on its most promising late-stage drug candidates in six key therapeutic areas: immunology and inflammation; cardiovascular and metabolic; oncology; pain and neurology; vaccines; and rare diseases.
 Pfizer has also increasingly relied on partnerships to build its R&D activities, including some team-ups with fellow top pharma companies such as Bristol-Myers Squibb (cardiovascular and metabolic candidates), and GlaxoSmithKline (HIV).

 In addition to partnering with Merck on the development of a cancer antibody in 2014, Pfizer entered into a collaborative agreement OPKO to develop and commercialize that company's long-acting human growth hormone for the treatment of growth hormone deficiency.
 In 2015 it paid OPKO $295 million and received the exclusive license to commercialize the hormone worldwide.